 Each red jump may be performed only once.
 Red jumps may be taken from either direction, and in any order.
 Red jumps must be performed successfully before an obstacle of choice may be attempted.
-A red jump will be considered selected to perform if the dog jumps over or though the wing, or other support structure.
-If, in so doing, none of the jump's bars have been displaced, this selected red jump must be performed immediately, i.e. the dog may not attempt a different red jump than that selected.
-If a bar was displaced, then this red jump is considered attempted, and the dog must either attempt another red jump, or start the closing sequence (if the opening sequence has been completed, or if no more red jumps are available on course).
+A red jump will be considered selected to perform if the dog jumps over or though the wing or other support structure, or runs under the bar.
+If a bar was displaced by this action, then this red jump is considered attempted, and the dog must either attempt another red jump, or start the closing sequence (if the opening sequence has been completed, or if no more red jumps are available on course).